Apple Watch Series 4

 The resolutions are 324 by 394 pixels in the 40mm version and 368 by 448 pixels in the 44mm, with both capable of producing 1,000 nits of brightness.
 The screen change to an edge-to-edge design also results in a display that's over 30-percent larger than the previous models, while still minimizing the physical impact of offering more screen space.

 The 44mm models are 38mm wide and 44mm high, with a depth of 10.7mm.
 The 40mm versions are 34mm wide, 40mm high, and again with a depth of 10.7mm.

 Despite the change in size making them slightly larger, bands made for earlier models will continue to fit the Series 4.

 As usual, one side features the Side Button and Digital Crown, used in concert with the taps and swipes of the main display to move through watchOS.
 Apple refreshed the Crown once again to show a ring instead of a colored dot, with the black version used to denote the GPS model while red signifies the inclusion of cellular connectivity.

 The Digital Crown received a mechanical upgrade as well as a visual one, with it gaining haptic feedback.

-For audio, the speakers were redesigned to e 50% louder, with the microphone moved to the opposite side to minimize echoes.
+For audio, the speakers were redesigned to be 50% louder, with the microphone moved to the opposite side to minimize echoes.

 Around the back is the other big external change for the model, with Apple refining the optical heart sensor to a second-generation version.
 The sensor fundamentally functions the same way, shining light into the user's wrist to search for a pulse in a technique known as photoplethysmography, but rather than taking the form of four circles, there is instead one main circle with a single central port for light.